 - Nominees for Chairperson are from Members attending the meeting. - The Chairperson is elected by secret ballot, one vote per Member and by majority vote of Members attending the meeting.
 The first round of an election will consist of each voting Member having the opportunity to submit one nominee's name on a secret ballot.
 If the same name appears on a majority of ballots submitted, that candidate shall be declared the elected Chairperson.
 If no majority of nominee appears on the ballots, the two nominees receiving the most votes would be the candidates for the second round.
 Members would vote for one of the candidates in the second round and the candidate receiving the majority of votes submitted shall be declared the elected Chairperson.
-If a tie vote results, a third round of voting between the two nominees shall be held in order to secure a candidate with majority votes. - The Chairperson serves for a term of three years and is eligible for reelection for one additional three-year term. - C3.
+If a tie vote results, a third round of voting between the two nominees shall be held in order to secure a candidate with majority votes. - The Chairperson serves for a term of three years and is eligible for reelection for one additional three-year term.
+In the unusual event that no member is able to serve as Chairperson, a standing Chairperson may serve an additional two consecutive years beyond the two terms provided that (1) the standing Chairperson is willing to stand for re-appointment and (2) the Committee re-elects the standing Chairperson.
+The Chairperson will be elected for a one-year term, and if a new Chairperson is still not identified the Committee can re-elect the standing Chairperson for a second one-year term.
+A Chairperson cannot be re-elected beyond this additional two-year period. - C3.
 Vice Chairperson.
 A Vice Chairperson shall be elected by Members of the Committee.
 In the absence of the Chairperson, the Vice Chairperson assumes all duties and responsibilities of the Chairperson. - The runner-up candidate in the second or third round of the election for Chairperson shall be declared the elected Vice Chairperson.
-If only one nominee results from the first round of the election for Chairperson, the Chairperson election process shall be applied to elect a Vice Chairperson. - The Vice Chairperson serves for a term of three years and is eligible for reelection for additional terms. - C4.
-Reports.
-Reports of findings, decisions and conclusions are prepared by the Committee for the record and for distribution.
-In adopting a report, the Committee strives for consensus of all Members and Non-voting Members; however, if reasonable efforts fail to reach a consensus, reports and findings may reflect opinions and the differing views. - C5.
-Exchange of fisheries and biological data.
-Timely exchange of complete and accurate fisheries and biological data are primary obligations of participants of the ISC.
-Each Member and Non-voting Member of the Committee shall appoint a Data Correspondent, who shall be responsible for meeting all requirements for timely
+If only one nominee results from the first round of the election for Chairperson, the Chairperson election process shall be applied to elect a Vice Chairperson. - The Vice Chairperson serves for a term of three years and is eligible for reelection for an additional three-year term.